-The best sales to shop this weekend: Lifestraw, Loftie, AirPods and more | CNN Underscored
+The best sales to shop this weekend: LifeStraw, Loftie, AirPods and more | CNN Underscored

 • Save on a bunch of Adidas apparel — from hats to joggers to slides and more — right now at Amazon.

-• Save on cozy cold-weather from Koolaburra by Ugg Sherpa right now at Woot! and save an additional $5 with code UGGFIVE.
+• Save on cozy cold weather gear from Koolaburra by Ugg Sherpa right now at Woot! and save an additional $5 with code UGGFIVE.

 • Reset your kitchen with up to half off a bunch of cookware and tools from bestselling brands, right now at Sur La Table.